Craig Fitzgerald: Penn State

 In 2012 and 2013 Fitzgerald was the director of strength and conditioning at Penn State.

 Houston Texans

 Fitzgerald followed Bill O’Brien to the NFL and was the head strength and conditioning coach for the Houston Texans from 2014 to 2017.

 Tennessee

 Fitzgerald returned to college in 2018 joining Jeremy Pruitt’s staff in Tennessee.
 He would only stay there until the end of the 2019 season.

 New York Giants

 In May of 2020, Fitzgerald was named the head strength and conditioning coach for the New York Giants.
+He was retained by Brian Daboll for the 2022 season.

+Florida

+On December 30, 2023, Fitzgerald went to Florida as the team’s director of sports performance.

+Boston College

+On February 11, 2024, Fitzgerald was hired by Boston College as the team's director of sports performance.